RylandDeGregory/PSTagLib/README.md

 ## Download MP3 files

+The script `Invoke-MP3Download.ps1` will enable you to programmatically download MP3 files from certain websites.
+Downloading videos or audio from videos is currently unsupported unless you already have a working installation of `ffmpeg`.

 ### Download youtube-dl

 * `Invoke-MP3Download.ps1` can be utilized to programmatically download MP3 files using the [youtube-dl](https://ytdl-org.github.io/youtube-dl/index.html) command-line tool.
 If you do not have youtube-dl installed, follow the steps below taken from the youtube-dl [download page](https://ytdl-org.github.io/youtube-dl/download.html).